vennala-sai/vennala-sai/README.md

 At FDM, I contributed to an AI-powered project management assistant for Royal Bank of Canada using Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG) with Ollama, LlamaIndex, ChromaDB, and a Python/MySQL backend.
 I also built a critical insurance microservice for an internal FDM banking project using Java, Spring Boot, React, and AWS RDS.

-Previously, at SOTI, I optimized large-scale systems and handled cloud integrations with Solace PubSub+ and Docker.
+Previously, at SOTI, I optimized large-scale systems (through performance testing) and handled cloud integrations with Solace PubSub+ and Docker.

 I’ve also mentored young learners as a programming instructor at Code Ninjas, helping them build a strong foundation in coding.

 With expertise in Java, Spring Boot, SQL, Selenium, manual testing, AI integration, AWS, and Agile methodologies—I focus on delivering scalable, high-quality software solutions.

 📚 **A Graduate from York University** with a Bachelor’s in Computer Science, achieving First Class Standing and Dean’s Honour Roll.
 My coursework spanned from Data Structures and Algorithms to Software Design, emphasizing Agile methodologies and Object-Oriented Programming.<br>